Georg963/GaloisField/README.md

 # GaloisField
-implementation of galois field with python
+implementation of galois field using python